hatlabs/SH-RPi-hardware/README.md

 - Safe 8-32V power input, enabling use in both 12V and 24V systems without external voltage conversion.
 The inputs are protected to withstand different power surges commonly present in the vessel's electrical network.
-- Power management for 2.7V supercapacitors that provide so-called last gasp energy for shutting down the device in a controlled fashion after the system power is cut.
-The amount of time the supercap can provide power depends on the SBC power consumption and the supercap capacitance, but 20F supercapacitors can power a Raspberry Pi 4 for 15--20 seconds which is enough for the operating system to safely shut down itself.
+- Power management using a 2.7V 60F supercapacitor that provides so-called last gasp energy for shutting down the device in a controlled fashion after the system power is cut.
+The amount of time the supercap can provide power depends on the SBC power consumption but a 60F supercapacitor can power a Raspberry Pi 4 for 40 seconds which is more than enough for the operating system to safely shut down itself.
 - Peak power management: The same supercapacitor circuitry is able to provide peak current for power-hungry devices such as the Raspberry Pi 4B+, allowing those devices to be powered using current-limited subcircuits such as the NMEA2000 bus power wires.
-- Protection circuitry: The board is protected against noisy 12V voltages commonly present on marine vessels or vehicles.
+- Protection circuitry: The board is protected against noisy 12-24V voltages commonly present on marine vessels or vehicles.
 - An optocoupled CAN bus controller, allowing for NMEA 2000 compliant connectivity to boat instrument network.
 - A battery-powered real-time clock circuit, allowing for the device to keep time even in absence of GPS or internet connection.
-- ATtiny841 microcontroller that controls the board communicates with the computer using I2C and has pins and memory available for custom functionality.
+- ATtiny1614 microcontroller that controls the board communicates with the computer using I2C and has pins and memory available for custom functionality.